 Food photography shooting tips

-As food photography pro and Swerver founder Michael Biesemeyer told us in 2015, three things are key to getting great food photos: angle, lighting, and color.
+As food photography pro and Swerver founder Michael Biesemeyer told us, three things are key to getting great food photos: angle, lighting, and color.
 Here are some quick tips for each:

-1. Angle: Determine what’s best for each dish.
-As EJ Armstrong, author of “Bacon 24/7,” pointed out in our food photography tips article, “Everyone’s doing overhead shooting these days – and you know, it looks great, nothing wrong with it – but it doesn’t work for everything.
+1. Angle: Detrmine what’s best for each dish.
+As EJ Armstrong, author of “Bacon 24/7,” says, “Everyone’s doing overhead shooting these days – and you know, it looks great, nothing wrong with it – but it doesn’t work for everything.
 If you’re shooting a sandwich, you kind of need to get in there and see what’s in it.
 What you want to do is assess the situation and do whatever you need to flatter the subject.”

 2. Lighting: Natural is the way to go, if possible, and avoid using flash.
 Windows are where it’s at.
 If you wanna get real tricksy, employ a makeshift reflector like a piece of foam board, and briefly cover up too-harsh light bulbs if needed.